 "Just how big are the backyards in America?"

-Every country has its own special day set aside for a little self-love, and obviously the United States is no different.
-But when it comes to what we do to celebrate our great nation every summer on the Fourth of July—whether it’s scarfing hot dogs at a rapid pace, shooting off explosive fireworks into the night sky, or giving hilariously over-patriotic shout-outs to our founding fathers—that’s when we start behaving very, very differently.
-Well, at least according to foreigners who are looking on with either curiosity or horror.
+Every country has its own special day set aside for a little self-love.
+And obviously the United States is no different.
+But when it comes to what we do to celebrate our great nation every summer on the Fourth of July—whether it’s chowing down on hot dogs by the dozen, shooting off explosive fireworks into the night sky, or giving hilariously over-patriotic shout-outs to our founding fathers—that’s when we start behaving very, very differently.
+Those outside of the U.S. tend to look at our July 4th celebrations with either curiosity or horror (or both).
 With that in mind, here are 20 traditions that are all but guaranteed to confuse non-Americans.
-And for more on our country’s unique summertime habits, don’t miss 20 American Summer Traditions That Foreigners Will Never Understand.

 Nathan’s Hot Dog Eating Contest

-Never mind that some of its greatest competitors—like Takeru Kobayashi, who once ate 110 hot dogs in 10 minutes at the New York State Fair—hail from as far as Japan and South Korea, when it comes to bizarre Fourth of July competitions, the mother of them all is the Nathan’s Hot Dog Eating Contest.
+Though some of its greatest competitors—like Takeru Kobayashi, who once ate 110 hot dogs in 10 minutes at the New York State Fair—hail from as far away as Japan, when it comes to bizarre Fourth of July competitions, the mother of them all is the Nathan’s Hot Dog Eating Contest.
 It combines so many classic Americanisms: food, breakneck competition, short time commitments (it’s just 10 minutes long), food, and more food.
-And to discover which country we adapted our beloved hot dogs from, check out 20 “American” Traditions We Totally Stole from Other Cultures.

 Beer Pong (and Solo Cups)

-By now the official drinking game of fraternity houses for eons, which requires players to throw ping-pong balls into cups partially filled with beer, has gone so mainstream in America that it’s become a July 4th—and, in some cases a whole family—staple.
+The unofficial drinking game of fraternity houses, beer pong, requires players to throw ping-pong balls into cups partially filled with beer.
+By now, it’s gone so mainstream in America that it’s become a July 4th staple.
 But don’t think that because it’s popular here it’s a big hit everywhere.
-One English writer, reflecting on how Brits were much more laidback about their drinking, points out, “Beer pong and flip cup are competitive [in America], they’re aggressive!”
+As British writers Josh Kaplan and Bobby Palmer explain for The Tab, “Beer pong and flip cup are not just competitive [in America], they’re aggressive!”

 High-Caliber Water Guns

 Americans love to show off how much we love our water guns, especially at July Fourth celebrations.
 Kids don’t just squirt each other with innocent water pistols, they blast each other with 55 ounces of ammunition from their Soakzooka and commit drive-by dousings with Cyclone Bike Water Blasters.
-In the U.S., water fights are all-out war.
+In the United States, water fights mean all-out war.

-“I was surprised to see that the US flag is displayed in schools, on rooftops of houses, etc.,” Quora user Aniruddh Chaturvedi, originally from India, wrote about his early impressions of the country.
+“I was surprised to see that the U.S. flag is displayed in schools, on rooftops of houses, et cetera,” Quora user Aniruddh Chaturvedi, originally from India, wrote about his early impressions of the country.
 “India has very strict rules governing the display and use of the national flag.”
-Of course, this gets turned up to 11 during the Fourth of July as locals wear their patriotism on their sleeves—and everywhere else.

-Only in the U.S. would a major beer company just rename itself in honor of (or at least timed around) Independence Day.
-That’s what Anheuser-Busch did in the summer of 2016, rebranding its Budweiser cans to read “America,” in a patriotic move that got it just the publicity it sought, but left plenty of outsiders wondering why a beer company would change its name for a season.
+Only in the United States would a major beer company just rename itself in honor of Independence Day.
+That’s what Anheuser-Busch did in the summer of 2016, rebranding its Budweiser cans to read “America,” in a patriotic move that garnered tons of publicity, but left plenty of outsiders confused.

 While many Europeans might head to the park or have a modest gathering in their home, Americans often host big bashes in their massive backyards.
-“I see American houses on TV and am amazed by how they have all these massive detached houses,” says British Redditor BloatedBaryonyx.
+“I see American houses on TV and am amazed by how they have all these massive detached houses,” wrote British Redditor @BloatedBaryonyx.
 “I thought the people living there were rich or something, but I eventually picked up enough context to know that this was a standard suburban house.”
-This is especially true around a party such as Fourth of July, when Americans get to show off their mini mansions in a major way.
+This is especially true around the Fourth of July, when Americans get excuses to show off their mini-mansions in a major way.

 A standard topping Americans will toss on their burger during Independence Day celebrating is that beloved square of American cheese.
-It pretends to be that cheese that most foreigners love and with which they are familiar—cheddar—but is a pasteurized, and some might say, watered down and over-processed, version of it.
-“In Canada, they don’t have ‘American cheese'” as one Redditor writes.
-“They have ‘kraft processed singles’.”
+It pretends to be cheddar cheese, but is a pasteurized—and, some might say, watered down and over-processed—version of it.
+“In Canada, they don’t have ‘American cheese,'” one Redditor noted.
+“They have ‘Kraft processed singles.'”

 Massive Amounts of Food

 One of the freedoms we like to celebrate on the Fourth is the freedom to eat as much as we like.
-From massive slabs of steak to triple cheeseburgers to spacious grills covered with dozens of dogs, the fact that no one will be able to finish all of the food that’s getting cooked up is besides the point.
-The main thing is to know that there is as much food as you could ever possibly want.
+Summer barbecues are filled with massive slabs of steak, triple cheeseburgers, and spacious grills covered with dozens of dogs—the fact that no one will be able to finish all of the food that’s getting cooked up is beside the point… and true to the American stereotype.

 Giant Barbecue Grills

-In most other countries, a barbecue is a simple grill with a place for the charcoal, a place for the meat, and a lid to pop over the top of it.
-But in the U.S. we like to kick things up several notches, with barbecue grills that take up half the backyard patio and come with three burners with wood-smoking and rotisserie-roasting capabilities or a built-in refrigerator so guests can keep their beers cold while they watch you cook.
+In most other countries, a barbecue is a simple grill with a place for the charcoal, a place for the meat, and a lid to pop over the top.
+But in the United States, we like to kick things up several notches, with barbecue grills that take up half the backyard patio and come with three burners, wood-smoking and rotisserie-roasting options, and a built-in refrigerator so guests can keep their beers cold while they watch you cook.

 Young Adults “Can’t” Drink

-Why celebrate in the comfort of your backyard or a lush park when you can party in a parking lot?
+Why celebrate in the comfort of your backyard or in a lush park when you can party in a parking lot?
 Americans love tailgating, setting up a pseudo campsite outside our trucks and creating a party on the asphalt, complete with enough gear and food to sustain an army for a week.
 Good luck spotting a bash like that in suburban Bournemouth!

 Americans have a reputation for throwing open the doors to their gatherings and eagerly welcoming anyone who cares to join.
-For Fourth of July, that’s doubly true, as hosts in the U.S. are often fine with welcoming friends of friends and friends of friends of friends.
-“Americans are extremely friendly, almost to an uncomfortable degree for some,” TheMediumPanda said on Reddit.
+For Fourth of July, that’s doubly true, as hosts in the United States are often fine with welcoming friends of friends and friends of friends of friends.
+“Americans are extremely friendly, almost to an uncomfortable degree for some,” Reddit user @TheMediumPanda wrote.

 This tradition may not be as widespread as fireworks or barbecues, but it is baffling enough to have gained a reputation for seriously confusing outsiders.
-The Lobster Races at MDI YMCA is an annual event in the city of Bar Harbor, Maine (where else?), it sets a handful of crustaceans (many sponsored by local businesses) against one another, in multiple heats throughout the day.
+The Lobster Races at MDI YMCA is an annual event in the city of Bar Harbor, Maine, in which a handful of crustaceans (many sponsored by local businesses) race against one another, in multiple heats throughout the day.
 Visitors put $1 bets on the lobster of their choice and cheer for their favorite to be the one to slowly make it across the finish line first.

 Treating our Founding Fathers as Rock Stars

-Every country has their history-makers and celebrated founders, but Americans take our love of our own bewigged declarers of independence to a much higher level.
-Figures like George Washington and Thomas Jefferson don’t just grace our currency, they grace t-shirts worn on the Fourth, and show up on hats that say things like, “America: Back-to-Back World War Champs!”
-After all, how many other countries have massive hit hip hop musicals about their founders?
-And if you need to brush up on those high school history lessons, don’t miss 20 United States Civic Studies Lessons You Forgot.
+Every country has its history-makers and celebrated founders, but Americans take our love of our own bewigged declarers of independence to a much higher level.
+Figures like George Washington and Thomas Jefferson don’t just grace our currency, they grace hilariously over-patriotic tank tops worn on the Fourth, often with sayings like, “America: Back-to-Back World War Champs!”
+After all, how many other countries have massive hit hip-hop musicals about their founders?

 Complaining about “90-Degree” Temperatures

-For one thing, it’s in Fahrenheit—so anything “9o-degree” will leave a foreigner totally puzzled.
+For one thing, it’s in Fahrenheit—so anything “9o-degree” will leave a foreigner totally puzzled—as one Australian wrote for Odyssey, “Fahrenheit: why do you have to be so confusing?”

-As one Australian writes for Odyssey, “Fahrenheit: why do you have to be so confusing?,” the ongoing confusion about why Americans refuse to adopt the comparatively straightforward metric system hits a boiling point in the hot summer months where all the talk about the temperature “being in the 90s” or “hitting 100” becomes a constant topic of conversation—and leaves metric-using foreigners confused.
+The ongoing confusion about why Americans refuse to adopt the comparatively straightforward, universally accepted metric system hits a boiling point in the hot summer months when all the talk about the temperature “being in the 90s” or “hitting 100” becomes a constant topic of conversation—and leaves metric-using foreigners confused.

 Who is the bearded guy walking in the local Fourth of July parade?
 Where did he come from?
 Was he based on a real person?
 What’s his story?
 Why is he on stilts?
 Americans wouldn’t think twice about any of these questions.
 Tourists and visitors, on the other hand, are left scratching their long white beards.
 And for more on the Fourth, check out the 30 Major Events That Also Happened on July Fourth.